-Levels and trends in child malnutrition UNICEF / WHO / World Bank Group Joint Child Malnutrition Estimates Key findings of the 2019 edition These new estimates supersede former analyses and results published by UNICEF, WHO and the World Bank Group.
+UNICEF / WHO / World Bank Group Joint Child Malnutrition Estimates Key findings of the 2020 edition

-In 2018, wasting continued to threaten the lives of an estimated 7.3 per cent or 49 million children under 5 globally.
-49 million
+In 2019, wasting continued to threaten the lives of an estimated 6.9 per cent or 47.0 million children under 5 globally.

-An estimated 5.9 per cent or 40 million children under 5 around the world were overweight in 2018.
+An estimated 5.6 per cent or 38.3 million children under 5 around the world were overweight in 2019.